MrLukePotatoes/CastleRaidCore/README.md

 # CastleRaid Core
-The official CasteRaid Core leaked by MrLukePoratoes
+The official CasteRaid Core leaked by MrLukePoratoes.
+I will delete this if they give me CR 0.5.2

 # Formatting File Download for PHPStorm:
 [Download file then import to PHPStorm](https://cdn.discordapp.com/attachments/394542043952578562/405748633678381056/Default.xml).